openshift/contra-hdsl/README.md

 ```$ oc tag <project namespace>/linchpin-executor:latest <project namespace>/linchpin-executor:stable```

 ```$ oc tag <project namespace>/jenkins-contra-slave:latest <project namespace>/jenkins-contra-slave:stable```

-#### Secret Configuration
-The buildconfig template for the ```linchpin-executor``` container needs to access the contra-hdsl repository and as such needs to use SSH key authentication.

-The template is configured to use a source secret named ```contra-hdsl-deploy-key``` which should be an SSH key which has permissions to pull from the contra-hdsl repository.

 ### Global Library Configuration
 The contraDSL needs to be configured on the Jenkins master.
 The necessary steps are below.